RayHightower/jekyll-trade/_community/1_bizdayglobal.md

 image: /assets/img/community/BizDayGlobal.png
 imagewidth: 250
 link: https://BizDayGlobal.com
 description: <a href="http://bizdayglobal.com">BizDayGlobal</a> is the video podcast for business enthusiasts.
 The channel interviews business leaders from all over the world, extracting their success secrets and sharing them with our subscribers.
+Content is created in the USA and connected with the world.
 Visit <a href="http://bizdayglobal.com">BizDayGlobal.com</a> for details.
 ---

 <div class="row">